sker65/huawei-r4850g2-esphome/README.md

   - https://github.com/KlausLi/Esp-HuaweiR4850-Controller
   - https://github.com/mb-software/esphome-huawei-r4850

-The first is in C and meant to run based on linux on a raspberry pi or similar.
+The first is in C and meant to run on linux on a raspberry pi or similar.
+Also I noticed that the factors for current are wrong.

 The second is more specialized for a charge control in combination with solar power.
 And more important: is it closed source and has a strange api.

 The 3rd is a mix of ESPHome with custom components in python and c++ and seems unneccesary complex.
+But in this implementation the factors for current seem to be correct.

 That's why I tried to do this with pure ESPHome and do all the automation part in home assistant.